The topic for today:

 Important.
 After replacement of damaged NOx sensor:

-Both of these procedures are critically important, without erasing of error messages and encoding of new NOx sensor, the engine will not restore normal operation.
+All three procedures are critically important, without encoding of new NOx sensor, erasing of error messages and re-adaptation of the engine, the engine will not restore normal operation.

 How to check the performance of NOx sensor, read here.